braddevans/MC-Pack-Workbench/README.md

 # Minecraft Pack Workbench

-MCPW is a tool for editing Minecraft resource/texture packs, and it was originally forked from [https://github.com/mcRPW/rp](Resource Pack Workbench).
+MCPW is a tool for editing Minecraft resource/texture packs, and it was originally forked from [**Resource Pack Workbench**](https://github.com/mcRPW/rpw).

 **Pull Requests are welcome!**